radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

 - **persistence.storageClass**: Defines the storage class for provisioning persistent volumes.
 - **persistence.size**: Specifies the size of the persistent volume for Identity Data Management.
 Ensure that you monitor usage over time and change the value as needed.
 - **zookeeper.persistence.enabled**: Indicates if data persistence is enabled for Zookeeper.
 - **resources**: Indicates the compute resources allocated to the Identity Data Management containers.
 Identity Data Management is deployed as a StatefulSet, which has implications for resource management.
 Changing resources requires careful planning as it affects all pods.
 Monitor your usage and change the values if needed over time.

+**Optional properties:**

-> Note that there are additional fields such as `metrics` that you can use to enable [metrics and logging](./metrics-and-logging/).
+- **metrics**: Optional property.
+Use this to enable [metrics and logging](./metrics-and-logging/).
-   &nbsp;
+- **migration.url**: Optional property.
+Use this field only during the initial deployment of self-managed Identity Data Management to restore the configuration from a backup file of an existing deployment.
+Refer to the [Restore using a backup](./restore) guide to learn more.

 2. **Create a namespace for your IDDM cluster**
    ```bash